Bank-Builder/temporal_journey/deployment-demo/README.md

   - to create the temporal `versioning` function (ie: beforeMigrate__versioning_function.sql in the structure below)
   - to refresh any subscriptions on the canonical db (ie: afterMigrate__refresh_subscription.sql in the structure below) this is to cater for when: `new tables are added to the publication, you also need to “refresh” the subscription on the destination side (canonical db) to tell Postgres to start syncing the new tables`

 The migrations set are run in the following order:

+CASE1::  `migrate src(MS)              , manage pubs(MS), migrate dest(with history)(C)           , refresh subscription(C), data_fixes(MS)`
+CASE2::  `migrate src(with history)(MS), manage pubs(MS), migrate dest(disable history trigger)(C), refresh subscription(C), data_fixes(MS)`

 1) Schema changes to the ms DB
 2) Publication of tables on ms DB
-  - publications cannot be part of V__ as they must only exist on ms DB (neither can the be a call back within ms folder for the same reason)
+  - publications cannot be part of V__ as they must only exist on ms DB (neither can the be a callback within ms folder for the same reason)
-  - can't be part of D as we want the setup before any data is written to ms DB, so that it is published
+  - can't be part of D as we want the setup pubs before any data is written to ms DB, so that it is published
-  - (we could just included them in D's but then you must ensure they ordered before data.
-Separate P__ scripts do allow easy view of publications.)
+  - although (we could just pubs them in D's and ensure they ordered before data) keep them seprate and as a set before data so that allows a hook to refresh subscriptions before data_fixes are run
-  - :thinking: decision to make on this one
 3) Schema changes to the canonical DB
 4) Subscriptions on the canonical DB
 5) data changes to ms DB